 Amplify is Ontario’s premier gathering of those challenging, disrupting, driving and shaping workforce development across the Province.
-This full day of inspiring and though-provoking conversation attracts hundreds of government, industry and sector leaders, professionals, educators, funders and researchers.
+This full day of inspiring and thought-provoking conversation attracts hundreds of government, industry and sector leaders, professionals, educators, funders and researchers.
 Together, we will explore new challenges and opportunities to advance workforce development in Ontario.

 The labour market is changing, and so is the nature of work.
 Technological changes, an ageing workforce, skills gap, gig economy, and on-demand work are putting strains on the labour market and employment service providers.
 Workforce development has never been more crucial.